datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 not be deemed to constitute a distributive share of Profits or a distribution or return of capital to any Member.

-Section 3.5  Partition  TC "Section 3.5  Partition" \\f C \\l "2" .
+Section 3.5  Partition.
 Each Member waives, until termination of the Company, any and all rights that it may have to maintain an action for partition of the Company's property.

-Section 3.6  Withdrawal  TC "Section 3.6  Withdrawal" \\f C \\l "2" .
+Section 3.6  Withdrawal.
 A
 Member may not withdraw from the Company without the written consent of all of the other Members.

-Section 3.7  Termination of Membership  TC "Section 3.7  Termination of Membership" \\f C \\l "2" .
+Section 3.7  Termination of Membership.

 ​(i) Except as otherwise unanimously agreed in writing by the other Members, the occurrence of any of the following events with respect to